chuckhu4n9/iispowershell/README.md

 	Example: *bucketname/folder/*
 	iislogspowershell/i-xxxxxxxxxxxxxxxx/

 It is also assumed that the archiving process is completed by another existing automation/script.
+Lastly, it is assumed that the instances are monitored.

 ## Getting Started

 ### Dependencies